 What’s the alternative?
 Don’t reward when he obeys your Leave It cue?
 Guess how long he’ll continue obeying your Leave It cue if you stop praising him for doing so?
 Instead of training Leave It, there are a couple of better options:

 Leave It can work for some dogs in some situations.
 But if you’ve been frustrated about your dog not obeying when you say “Leave It,” maybe it’s time to look at other training options.
 As always, feel free to contact Elizabeth at any of Alabama Dog Academy’s social media platforms, or click the Contact button below!
+Imagine you’re a child, and a grownup has done something very bad to you.
+You’re hurt, you’re confused, you’re scared.
+Then you’re taken to an office where you know you’re going to have to bring up the awful memories again.
+The grownups at the office are all nice, but you still don’t want to be there.

 But for a lot of dog owners, it’s difficult to think about your dog being away from you for any period of time.
 Board and Train is definitely worth it for certain dogs, to improve their quality of life and the quality of their families’ lives; but is it right for YOUR dog?